 Term The length of time over which your mortgage loan is to be repaid.

 Title The legal right to ownership of a property.

-Transfer Deed The legal document which transfers ownership of registered land.
+Transfer deed The legal document that transfers ownership of registered land.

 Your home may be repossessed if you do not keep up repayments on your mortgage.